ArunaBisht/Credit_Risk_Analyzer/README.md

 ![](snapshots/re-sampling.png)

 -----------------------------------------------------------------------------------------------------------------------------------------------------
-Analysis - Both models before and after re-sampling, the values of 'precision' and 'recall' i shigh.
-Hence, both model predics all the classes properly.
+Analysis - Both models before and after re-sampling, the values of 'precision' and 'recall' is high.
+Hence, both are good and both model predics all the classes properly.
 The F1 is good too.
-There is a slight increase in F1 'macro avg' score from 0.94 to 9.95 after re-sampling overall and also in increase in F1 score of 'weak loans'.
+There is a slight overall increase in F1 'macro avg' score from 0.94 to 9.95 after re-sampling overall and also in increase in F1 score of 'weak loans'.

 ----------------------------------------------------------------------------------------------------------------------------